 The regular meeting of the Taylorsville-Spencer County Joint Planning Zoning Commission was held August 17, 2017 at 7:00 p.m. in the meeting room, East Main Street, Taylorsville KY.

 Chairman Gordon Deapen called the meeting to order.

-Present were Dwight Clayton, Gordon Deapen, Diana Faue, Marsha Mudd, Teddy Noel, and Anthony Travis.
-Absent were Lowry Brown and Gary Woods.
-Also present were Administrative officer Julie Sweazy and Attorney Dudley Dale.
+Present were Lowry Brown, Dwight Clayton, Gordon Deapen, Diana Faue, Marsha Mudd, Teddy Noel, Anthony Travis, and Gary Woods.
+Also present were Administrative officer Julie Sweazy, Enforcement officer Jan Kehne and Attorney Dudley Dale.

-Motion was made by Commissioner Travis and seconded by Commissioner Mudd to approve the docket.
+Motion was made by Commissioner Travis and seconded by Commissioner Noel to approve the docket as presented.
 Motion carried.
 None opposed.

 There were no committee reports.

 Chairman Deapen explained that everyone wishing to speak to the commission must be sworn in for testimony.
 An individual has a three minute time limit which he (the Chairman) would enforce unless there is rambling of the same information.
 Attorney Dale gave the oath for testimony to those who wished to speak to the commission at this meeting.

 The application of Barry Foreman & Bennie Lou Hammons requesting Ag-1, agricultural to R-1, residential on Tract 4A, consisting of 5.25 acres and Tract 4B, consisting of 5.20 acres of the Rhonda Foreman Division located on Little Union Road was heard.
 Administrative officer Sweazy explained that they were requesting that the tract of ten acres become two five acres tracts.
 The Comprehensive Plan recommends medium density residential.